taocpp/config/README.md

 del3 = [ 1 2 3 4 5 ]

+/* Array indices start at 0 -- TODO: Change to 1? */

-(delete del3.2)  // Deletes the second element of the array.
+(delete del3.2)  // Deletes the third element of the array.

 del4 = [ 0 1 2 ] + [ 3 4 5 ]

-(delete del4.4)  // Deletes the fourth element which is the 4.
+(delete del4.4)  // Deletes the fifth element which is the 4.

 del5.a.b = {
    c = 1